Pioneering feminist poet Adrienne Rich dead at 82

 Rich was perhaps best known for her politically charged work during the Vietnam war era, as typified by her 1973 masterpiece collection "Diving into the Wreck: Poems 1971-1972," which won the National Book Award.

-Later in the life, in 1997, she created a stir by refusing the National Medal of Arts, the highest honor awarded by the U.S. government to artists and artistic patrons, on political grounds.
+Later in the life, in 1997, she created a stir by refusing the National Medal of Arts, the highest honour awarded by the U.S. government to artists and artistic patrons, on political grounds.

 "I could not accept such an award from President Clinton or this White House," she wrote, "because the very meaning of art as I understand it is incompatible with the cynical politics of this administration."